decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 .# Abstract

 This document describes the BBS Signature scheme, a secure, multi-message digital signature protocol, supporting proving knowledge of a signature while selectively disclosing any subset of the signed messages.
 Concretely, the scheme allows for signing multiple messages whilst producing a single, constant size, digital signature.
 Additionally, the possessor of a BBS signatures is able to create zero-knowledge, proofs of knowledge of a signature, while selectively disclosing subsets of the signed messages.
-Being zero-knowledge, the BBS proofs do not reveal any information about the undisclosed messages or the signature it self, while at the same time, guarantying the authenticity and integrity of the disclosed messages.
+Being zero-knowledge, the BBS proofs do not reveal any information about the undisclosed messages or the signature it self, while at the same time, guaranteeing the authenticity and integrity of the disclosed messages.

 {mainmatter}